gpstar81/GPStar-proton-pack/OPERATION.md

    - Rotate clockwise to raise power, and counter-clockwise to lower power.
 - There are 5 wand power levels in Super Hero mode and 4 in Mode Original.
 - For lower power levels, the proton stream is more red.
 On higher power levels, the stream will appear more yellow.
+	- Note that it is the other way around for 1989 mode to be more faithful to how proton streams appeared in that film.
 - When Video Game Mode is active and the Neutrona Wand is **ON** and the top toggle switch is **DOWN**, rotating the top dial will switch between weapon modes.
 For a description of these modes please see the Video Game Mode section. 📝 `Super Hero mode only`
 - This dial will also be used to navigate the menu systems (see "Neutrona Wand Menu System" section).